goatcorp/faq/README.md

 # faq

 This is the FAQ for XIVLauncher/Dalamud.
+The published version can be found here: https://goatcorp.github.io/faq/

 ## Contributing